-Malama Family Recovery Center is the only agency on Maui that provides a continuum of gender-specific treatment services specifically for women in recovery from substance abuse and addiction.
+Malama Family Recovery Center is the only agency on Maui that provides a continuum of gender-specific treatment services specifically for women in recovery from substance use disorder.
 Malama is a non-judgemental and comfortable place where women can privately and confidentially talk about their needs and concerns with caring professionals.
 Gender specificity in treatment is critical to successful outcomes because women who use/abuse substances share common life experiences and have needs distinct from their male counterparts.

-We are also proud to integrate culturally competent strategies that incorporate Hawaiian and local culture in substance abuse healing, as a substantial percentage of our clients are of Native Hawaiian descent.
+We are also proud to integrate culturally competent strategies that incorporate Hawaiian and local cultures in substance use disorder healing, as a substantial percentage of our clients are of Native Hawaiian descent.

 Since Malama opened its doors in 1990, we have served over 2,000 women.
-The community impact is tremendous, as studies indicate that every dollar invested in drug treatment can save $1-$12 in societal and medical costs and that drug treatment can cut crime by 80% In terms of fiscal sense, it costs approximately $32,000 to incarcerate one person for a year in Maui, compared to the estimated annual cost of $2,500 per person for Intensive Outpatient Treatment at Malama.
+The community impact is tremendous, as studies indicate that every dollar invested in drug treatment can save $1-$12 in societal and medical costs, and that drug treatment can cut crime by 80%.
+Further, it costs approximately $32,000 to incarcerate one person for a year in Maui, compared to the estimated annual cost of $2,500 per person for Intensive Outpatient Treatment at Malama.

-Pregnant and parenting women have priority in receiving substance abuse and addiction treatment services at Malama.
+Pregnant and parenting women have priority in receiving substance use disorder treatment services at Malama.
 The earlier we can intervene with these families, the more likely we can successfully break the generational cycle of drug abuse, victimization and incarceration that has become so costly to our community.
 The teens we help often begin receiving services when they’re pregnant.
-Sometimes these are the daughters of women currently in our programs, and we’re trying to make a difference in these young women’s lives so they can be free of the family patterns of abuse and addiction.
+Sometimes these are the daughters of women currently in our programs, and we try to make a difference in these young women’s lives so they can be free of the family patterns of abuse and addiction.

 Because the women we serve are a high needs and difficult-to-reach population, we need to eliminate the most common barriers to treatment that women in recovery face.
-We eliminate these barriers by not requiring clients have insurance in order to get help, providing transportation (to and from our facility, medical appointments, AA/NA meetings, mother-child visitations as part of the reunification process, etc.) and offering free childcare.
+We eliminate these barriers in several ways: by not requiring clients have insurance in order to get help; providing transportation (to and from our facility, medical appointments, AA/NA meetings, mother-child visitations as part of the reunification process); and offering free childcare.
 Women also gain access to community parenting resources and classes.
 In order to address the wide range of client needs, we provide case management services and collaborate with several community agencies.

-Access to childcare is one of the most common barriers to treatment for women, and we address this issue through our Early Learning Center (ELC), located in our main treatment and residential facility.
+Access to childcare is one of the most common barriers to treatment for women, and we address this issue through our Child Watch Center, located in our main treatment and residential facility.
 While women are in treatment sessions and classes they know that their children are safe and well-cared for.
-The ELC is a welcoming and friendly space that serves as a lounge for mothers and as a classroom for infants and children up to age five, in accordance with the National Association for the Education of Young Children (NAEYC) standards (exceptions can be made for older children as needed).
+This is a welcoming and friendly space that serves as a lounge for mothers and as a classroom for infants and children up to age five (exceptions can be made for older children as needed).

 Staff members provide free developmental screenings for all children, make referrals to community agencies based on the screening scores and provide educational materials to mothers so they can help their children reach developmental milestones.
-The ELC also offers mothers parenting training and an opportunity to observe positive interaction and redirection techniques.
-Without the ELC, many, if not most, of the children served would not otherwise receive these critical screenings and early interventions.
+The Child Watch Center also offers mothers parenting training and an opportunity to observe positive interaction and redirection techniques.
+Without the services provided in the Child Watch Center, many, if not most, of the children served would not otherwise receive these critical screenings and early interventions.